lukes/herald/README.md

 ### Timer

 By default Herald will sleep for 1 minute after checking each of the sources independently.
-To set a different sleep time:
+To set a different sleep time

     Herald.watch_twitter do
       _for "soundofmusic"